Our budget-friendly 3 day Singapore itinerary has got you covered for free things to do in Singapore.

 Singapore can be expensive, but it doesn’t have to be.
-We spent some amazing days in Singapore - without paying for a single activity or entrance fee!
-Our Singapore 3 day itinerary teaches you how to do the same.
+We spent amazing 3 days in Singapore - without paying for a single activity or entrance fee!
+Our budget-friendly Singapore itinerary teaches you how to do the same.

 Start your day by making your way to Telok Ayer MRT station.
 The first stop might sound a bit random but trust us on this one.
 Head to the entrance of AMOY Hotel.
 It used to be an old temple.
 Back in the day, a lot of Chinese workers came to Singapore by boat.
 The temple which was later converted into a hotel was one of the first things they saw in the new country and you can still see the story told inside.